Ionisers Explained | Why We Don’t Use Them (and Why Some Brands Do)

 2. How ionisers inflate CADR scores without really cleaning the air

-This is a key reason manufacturers love ionisers.
+This is the key reason manufacturers love ionisers.

 CADR tests (Clean Air Delivery Rate) measure how fast particle levels drop in a sealed test chamber.
 The test doesn’t care whether those particles were: